aplchian/lamrim/way-of-the-bodhisattva/wisdom.md

 But though this is the case, when speaking in ordinary terms of how Aryas rest in meditation it is quite alright to to speak in terms of subject and object, and to consider the Dharmadhatu as an object of knowledge.

 ```
-Muchness is unborn, and mind itself is also free from birth;
+Suchness is unborn, and mind itself is also free from birth;
 And when the mind is tuned to this, it is as though it knows the ultimate reality.
 For since you say that consciousness cognizes when it takes the aspect of a thing,
 It's right for us to speak in such a way.